HwangDongJun/FLmon/README.md

 ## Client Data for Performance Monitoring
 - Description of the data to be stored in the database.
+- FLmon server-side gRPC server transmits performance data to FLmon server-side gPRC server at the request of FLmon server.

 |Data|Data Type|Database-Table|Description|
 |:--:|:--:|:--:|:--:|